 The Middle Harbour contains one of the landing and take off areas for seaplane traffic.
 There are yellow buoys marking this strip.
 All vessels under 20m (65’) must keep these buoys to their port (left) side and not enter this zone.
 Crossing this area is prohibited whether there are aircraft present or not.
 Paddle craft should stay closer to the north shore or the docks of Fisherman’s Wharf to avoid conflict with Victoria Harbour Ferries and powered pleasure craft.
 For more information on Victoria Harbour rules and regulations click this link: Victoria Harbour Traffic Scheme

 As you approach Fishermans Wharf, you will see lots of float homes.
-If you would like to explore this neat little village and partake of some of the great things Fisherman’s Wharf has to offer including; Barb’s Fish & Chips, The Fish Store & More, Gilligans’s BBQ, Jason’s Ice Cream, Hi Gear Crab Sales, Moka House Coffee, Rockin’Rolls and Puerto Vallarta Amigos Mexican Food, paddle down between “C” & “D” docks.
+If you would like to explore this neat little village and partake of some of the great things Fisherman’s Wharf has to offer including; Barb’s Fish & Chips, The Fish Store & More, Gilligans’s BBQ, Jason’s Ice Cream, Hi Gear Crab Sales, Moka House Coffee, Rockin’Rolls and Puerto Vallarta Amigos Mexican Food, paddle down between “D” & “E” docks.
 At the end of this passage you will find a low platform for getting in and out of your boat.
 If you do decide to land, move your boats clear of the platform so others can land.
 There are restrooms very close to the loading area.
 (Please note that while you can land at Fisherman’s Wharf to partake in some of the food offerings, you cannot launch your kayak from shore here).

 Once back in your boat, head back out the slip and turn left.
 Continue around the point of land (Shoal Point) with the Harbour Control Tower on it.
 As you round this point you will pass by the Canadian Coast Guard facility.
 Further along you will pass the James Bay Angler’s Boat ramp, and shortly thereafter, the heliport used by Helijet Airways.
 Stay well away from the shore as you pass the heliport.
 This area is restricted as there can be a serious downwash created by the helicopters taking off and landing.
 See the Traffic Scheme Chart.